 -

-The European Union (EU)The EU has been a crucial long-standing partner of African Parks, working together towards joint conservation and development objectives in central Africa.
-Since 2005, this partnership has helped create areas of stability in volatile regions and attract additional funding and partners.
-The EU’s support has been critical in managing large landscapes.
-Through improved management of these ecologically important landscapes; striving towards safety and security for people and wildlife; and strengthening opportunities in green sectors, together we continue to work towards our common goals.
+The European Union (EU)The EU has been a crucial long-standing partner of African Parks, driving joint conservation and development goals in Central, East and West working together towards joint conservation and development objectives in central Africa.
+Since 2005, this partnership has fostered helped create areas of stability in a volatile fragile regions and attracting additional funding and new partners.
+The EU’s support has been critical in managing large landscapes, enhancing safety and security for both people and wildlife, and creating opportunities in green sectors.
+Together, we remain committed to advancing our shared vision for a sustainable future.
+Through improved management of these ecologically important landscapes; striving towards safety and security for people and wildlife; and strengthening opportunities in green sectors, we will continue to work towards our common goals.

 -